rahulhambarde300/QuickHire/Hiteshkumar_Gupta_README.md

 User can select any item from the dropdown and they will be redirected to the individual service page.

 #### Code Structure and Files
-Frontend:
+**Frontend:**

 For search bar, I have created searchBar Component.
 Here, I have three main .js files: SearchBar, SearchResultList and SearchResult.
 SearchBar handles the input in which user will type.
 SearchResultList renders SearchResult and list all searches.

 **Code Description:**

-**SearchBar.js**
+1. **src\CommonComponents\Navbar\searchComponents\SearchBar.js**

     - Manages user input for searching.
     - Utilizes debounce technique to delay API requests.
     - Fetches data from the backend API and filters results.
     - Displays a search input field with a search icon.

-**SearchResult.js**
+2. **src\CommonComponents\Navbar\searchComponents\SearchResult.js**

     - Represents an individual search result item.
     - Redirects users to the details page of the selected service upon clicking.
     - Displays the title of the service as a clickable div.

-**SearchResultList.js**
+3. **src\CommonComponents\Navbar\searchComponents\SearchResultsList.js**

     - Renders a list of search results.
     - Manages visibility of the search results list.
     - Handles clicks outside the search results list to close it.
     - Ensures visibility of the search results list when new results are received.

-Backend:
+**Backend:**

 I have created an API for search feature.
 Whenever types in frontend, it will fire a query from the using debounce technique.
 Backend will map the keyword with the Service title and description.
 If it matches, then it will return the array and frontend will show.